apache/nuttx/arch/README.txt

   NOTE: These interfaces are not available to application code but can only be used within the operating system code.
 And, in general, these functions should *never* be called directly, not unless you know absolutely well what you are doing.
-Rather you shoudl typically use the wrapper functions enter_critical_section() and leave_critical_section() as prototyped in include/nuttx/irq.h.
+Rather you should typically use the wrapper functions enter_critical_section() and leave_critical_section() as prototyped in include/nuttx/irq.h.